Yidan-Zhu/trial-theme-web/index.md

       <li>Eden: Technician and Developer </li>
       <li>Xaq Pitkow: Leader of the project and brings great visualization ideas </li>
       <li>Ella Batty: Contributor to the web development ideas and techniques </li>
+      <li>Alex Kunin: Contributor to mathematical discussions in the design/technique and visualization development ideas</li>
+      <li>Lokesh: Contributor to visualization technical design and other techniques</li>
+      <li>Zhe Li: Contributor to visualization idea discussion and extension</li>
+      <li>Yicheng Fei: Contributor to Mathematica Notebook to webpage link technique idea</li>
   </ul>
   <br>
   <br>